The Core: Production

-The original plan for the shuttle landing scene had been for Endeavour to attempt a landing at Los Angeles International Airport with the shuttle coming to a halt on the nearby beaches.
-However, due to the events of September 11, 2001, the crew was not allowed to film at LAX.
+The original plan for the shuttle landing scene had been for Endeavour to attempt a landing at Los Angeles International Airport (LAX) with the shuttle coming to a halt on the nearby beaches.
+However, due to changes in security-related protocols following the events of September 11, 2001, the crew was not allowed to film at LAX.
 The scene was therefore rewritten with Endeavour landing in the L.A.
 River.

-Reception

-The Core garnered mixed reviews from critics.
-On Metacritic, another aggregation website, the film has a weighted average score of 48 out of 100 based on reviews from 32 critics, indicating "mixed or average reviews".
-In his review, Roger Ebert gave the film two and a half stars out of four and said "I have such an unreasonable affection for this movie, indeed, that it is only by slapping myself alongside the head and drinking black coffee that I can restrain myself from recommending it."
+Release

+The film was originally going to be released on November 1, 2002, but was delayed to March 28, 2003.

+Box office

 The film grossed $31.1 million in United States theaters, and another $43.0 million overseas for a total worldwide gross of $74.1 million against a production budget of $85 million.